GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_examples.md

 # Good Map Design & Semiological Errors

-🚧This page on the training platform is under ⚠️construction⚠️🚧

 In this chapter we will discuss well designed maps and give examples of how to recreate specific design elements in QGIS.
-A second part of this chapter will focus on common mistakes and good practices when designing maps.
+A second part of this chapter will focus on common semiological missteps.

-In this section, we will present some well-designed maps and discuss how to create similar maps.
 If you need further examples for good map design, check out these websites/repositories:

 - [impact-initiatives.org/resource-centre maps](https://www.impact-initiatives.org/resource-centre/?category%5B%5D=information_products&category%5B%5D=data_methods&type%5B%5D=281&order=latest&limit=10)
 - [geo.msf.org maps](https://geo.msf.org/catalogue/DOCID-1877329211-4979?from=0&sort=_score&desc=true)